oxlip-lang/oxlip-doc/src/doc/usage.md

 The `oal-client` crate contains two binaries, the command line interface and the LSP server.

 ## Command line interface
-The `oal-cli` binary is the command line interface to the OAL compiler.
+The `oal-cli` binary is the command line interface to the Oxlip compiler.

 ```
     oal-cli [OPTIONS]